 We know as women over 50 that leading an active lifestyle will help us stay healthy as we get older.
 An essential component to that activity is walking – taking steps – sometimes many steps a day.
 Brisk walking of course, is helpful, as it elevates our heart rate.
 Even a more casual mode of walking will good, as it is still being active.

 So, how many steps per day is active?
-Is there a magic number?
-How does our age come into play, and our health?

 Of course, always consult with your health care provider and get the medical advice you need for your personal situation.